DUNE/dune-justin/docs/tutorials.dune.md

 storage, based on where the job is running.
 The outputs are all registered in Rucio, so it's still easy to find them wherever they are written.

-Go ahead and do the `justin quick-request` command shown above, and then watch its progress via the justIN dashboard.
-Find the request's page and look at the states of the input files and the jobs being created in the tables on that page.
+Go ahead and do the `justin simple-workflow` command shown above, and then watch its progress via the justIN dashboard.
+Find the workflow's page and look at the states of the input files and the jobs being created in the tables on that page.

-Once all the files get to terminal states (processed, failed etc) then justIN sets the state of the request itself to finished and stops allocating any more jobs to it.
+Once all the files get to terminal states (processed, failed etc) then justIN sets the state of the workflow itself to finished and stops allocating any more jobs to it.

 ## Jobs writing to scratch ##